ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 ### Best Practices, Tips & Tricks for Background Music

 It is best to utilize music with Enable Spatialization disabled so that it can be heard in stereo (left and right speaker channels).
-If you are looking to have music to sound as if it were coming out of a source inside your game world such as a radio or television, you can simply treat it as any other "world object' sound effect that emits from a 3D object in your scene and enable spatialization, attenuation and occlusion.
+If you are looking to have music to sound as if it were coming out of a source inside your game world such as a radio or television, you can simply treat it as any other "world object" sound effect that emits from a 3D object in your scene and enable spatialization, attenuation and occlusion.

 - An easy way to simply get background music into your game is to:
     - Add the music track of your choice